Daniel-Knights/svelte-dk-router/README.md

 import { setRoutes } from 'svelte-dk-router';
 import home from './views/home.svelte';
 import about from './views/about.svelte';
+import origins from './views/nested/origins.svelte';
+import future from './views/nested/future.svelte';
+import more from './views/nested/more.svelte';
 import blog from './views/blog.svelte';
 import fallback from './views/fallback.svelte';

 const routes = [
     {
+        name: 'Home',
         title: 'Home',
         path: '/',
         component: home,